alash3al/pxml-tpl/README.md

 // start it
 $pxml = new pxml;

-// ad your own replacements ?
+// add your own replacements ?
 $pxml->add(array(
     '(php):'    =>  ' <?php ',
     ':(php)'    =>  ' ?> '